gogobook/okhttp_wiki_in_zhtw/Recipes.md

 #### [Per-call Configuration](https://github.com/square/okhttp/blob/master/samples/guide/src/main/java/okhttp3/recipes/PerCallSettings.java)

 All the HTTP client configuration lives in `OkHttpClient` including proxy settings, timeouts, and caches.
-When you need to change the configuration of a single call, clone the `OkHttpClient`.
-This returns a shallow copy that you can customize independently.
+When you need to change the configuration of a single call, call `OkHttpClient.newBuilder()`.
+This returns a builder that shares the same connection pool, dispatcher, and configuration with the original client.
 In the example below, we make one request with a 500 ms timeout and another with a 3000 ms timeout.

 ```java
   private final OkHttpClient client = new OkHttpClient();